 Following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used at December 31, 2014 and 2013.
+There have been no changes in the methodologies used at December 31, 2015 and 2014.

-- Registered investment companies and common stock: Valued at the closing price reported on the active market on which the individual securities are traded. - Common/collective trusts: Valued at the net asset value (NAV) of units of acollective trust.
+• Registered investment companies and common stock Valued at the closing price reported on the active market on which the individual securities are traded.

+• Common/collective trusts: Valued at the net asset value (NAV) of units of a collective trust.
 The NAV, as provided by the trustee, is used as a practical expedient to estimate fair value.
 The NAV is based on the fair value of the underlying investments held by the fund less its liabilities.
 This practical expedient is not used when it is determined to be probable that the fund will sell the investment for an amount different than the reported NAV.
 Participant transactions (purchases and sales) may occur daily.
-Were the Plan to initiate a full redemption of the collective trust, the investment advisor reserves the right to temporarily delay withdrawal from the trust in order to ensure that securities liquidations will be carried out in an orderly business manner. - Guaranteed investment contract (Stable Value fund): Guaranteed investment contracts are valued at fair value by JPMorgan Asset Management by discounting the related cash flows based on current yields of similar instruments with comparable durations considering the creditworthiness of the issuer.
-Reasonableness of the methodology is evaluated through a variety of factors including review of existing contracts, economic conditions, industry and market developments, and overall credit ratings.
-Certain unobservable inputs are assessed through review of contract terms while others are substantiated utilizing available market data.
+Were the Plan to initiate a full redemption of the collective trust, the investment advisor reserves the right to temporarily delay withdrawal from the trust in order to ensure that securities liquidations will be carried out in an orderly business manner.